truecharts/public/.github/README.md

 <br>

-**Documentation and DNS - TrueNAS SCALE 21.10**
+**Documentation and Common - TrueNAS SCALE 21.10**

-_We aim to improve our quick-start guides the comming few months and at the same time dail with DNS related Apps such as ExternalDNS_
+_We aim to improve our quick-start guides the comming few months and at the same time ensure all common code works without issues_

 <br>

-**Email and VPN - TrueNAS SCALE 21.12**
+**Email and External-DNS - TrueNAS SCALE 21.12**

-_Our goal these months will be enabling users to run an Email server on their SCALE machine and allow using our software with VPN sidecards_
+_Our goal these months will be enabling users to run an Email server on their SCALE machine and work on adding external-dns support_

 <br>